prashanthr/infra/kubernetes/tools/magician/README.md

 ./scripts/magician.sh
 ```

 3. You can now safely view/edit under `./kubernetes/tools/magician/output`.
-Remember to edit any secrets you need, add any jobs you require and change any configuration settings
+Remember to edit any secrets you need, add any jobs you require and change any configuration settings.
+Ensure that you use `-e ENV_KEY=ENV_VALUE` to forward any secrets to the respective docker app containers in the `docker run ...` command inside `./kubernetes/tools/magician/output/config/deployment/deployment.yaml` before proceeding

 4. Finally, you can deploy the files on a kubernetes cluster
    ```